JoshPaulie/JoshPaulie.github.io/content/posts/vscode/back-to-vscode/index.md

 Quickly perform edits/actions against the entire file.

-I love using `yae` to copy my whole file to my [system clipboard](https://github.com/VSCodeVim/Vim?tab=readme-ov-file#vscodevim-settings), but don't like how it snaps my cursor to the start of the file.
+I love using `yae` (from `vim-textobj-entire`) to copy my whole file to my [system clipboard](https://github.com/VSCodeVim/Vim?tab=readme-ov-file#vscodevim-settings), but don't like how it snaps my cursor to the start of the file.
 My hack is to mark (and return to) my current location:

 ```jsonc
 {